-Each year, the Wallace Group appoints two individuals to lead the Volunteer Zambia project on the ground.
-JP (Project Manager) and Mia (Assistant Project Manager), along with University Staff Members, will be present in Zambia for the duration of the 2022 project.
+Each year, the Wallace Group has two individuals to lead the Volunteer Zambia project on the ground.
+This yeah the Project Management Team consists of; Jack Preston (Project Manager & International Sport Development Manager) and Parie Patel (Assistant Project Manager), along with University Staff Members, will be present in Zambia for the duration of the 2023 project.